rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 2. Plug in mouse, keyboard, Wifi dongle, HDMI cable with external monitor.
 3. Turn on the power bank and ensure that the power cables are connected as per the assembly guide.

-If everything runs successfully, you will have an Ubuntu20 system ready for use.
+If everything runs successfully, you will have an Ubuntu 20 system ready for use.

 {: .note }
 Username: mbot <br>